 The tail Linux utility will output the last 10 lines of a file to your screen.
 This is useful when you need to quickly know the contents of a configuration file.
 The best option it has is for adjusting how many lines you want it to count.
 The default is 10 but if you use -8 and then your filename then it will output the last 8 lines of your file.
 In this example I was curious about what this log file was about.

 If you have ever opened up a big log file before then you will know what I mean.
 It can take forever to get to the end or even the middle of the file.
-That is where this essential linux command comes in handy.
+That is where this essential Linux command comes in handy.
 As you can see I just asked for the last 20 lines.
 It saved me a bunch of time.
-It is truly an essential Linux command.
+It is truly one of the essential Linux commands.

 This utility I wanted to mention is the word count command.
-It is a great Linux command.
-It is very useful for outputting information about a file.
-It does more than just words of course.
-It can count lines and size as well.
+It is a great Linux command for it is very useful at outputting information about a file.
+It does more than just words of course as it can count lines and size as well.
 This is all very interesting too.
 Without any options it will put on screen the number of lines, words, and bytes in a file.
 Its arguments are the file or files to be analyzed.